youngershen/django-easy-validator/README.md

 ```

-2. spawn your validation class then call validate method to get it out.
+2. spawn your validation class then call validate method to check it out.

 ```python